wistia/wistia-open-docs/_posts/data-api.md

 ### Update

-This method is for replacing the captions on a video via a string parameter.
+This method is for replacing the captions on a video.
+If the captions for a video don't already exist, this method will return an empty 404.

 <pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/<media-id>/captions</code></pre>

 Parameter | Description
 ----------|------------
-caption_file | The contents of a SRT caption file attached as a normal HTTP parameter.
+caption_file | Either an attached SRT file or a string parameter with the contents of an SRT file.

 #### The Response